jerrysandiego/stock/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Note:
+I was not able to use Covalent chart, it always gave error when I included <td-chart> in html code, so I use echart to render the charts on dashboard page instead.
+Charts will not be resized as the page is resized like the Covalent charts do.